Egusi Soup Recipe

 Assorted Meat

 According to Real Simple, buy assorted beef with purple or bright red.
-Avoid ones with dark spots because these are prone to spoilage.
+Don’t buy meat with dark spots because these are prone to spoilage.
+Store it in the fridge for four days or in the freezer for months.

 1. Rinse the meat.